 Shortie and I went to the Service for the People at St. Martin's this afternoon and by getting there an hour before the service began got very good seats.

-While we were waiting I was looking through the English Hymnal which they use there and I found a perfectly beautiful hymn - one of the most beautiful I have ever seen - which begins - "There were ninety and nine who in safety lay in the shelter of the fold".
+While we were waiting I was looking through the English Hymnal which they use there and I found a perfectly beautiful hymn - one of the most beautiful I have ever seen - which begins - "There were ninety and nine who in safety lay in the shelter of the fold"Link opens in a new window.
 I learnt as much as I could of it by heart.

 How altogether different and full of life a service at St. Martin's is!
 The band of the Welsh Guards played and Mr Sheppard preached a beautiful sermon on "Home".
 He said he had had a letter from a mother in South Africa saying she knew her boy went to these services and she had written and written to him and for two years she had had no answer and it was breaking her heart.
 Mr Sheppard told him if he was there to go straight home and write her the longest letter he had ever written in his life.
 I hope he heard and that he did it!